lgatto/2017_11_16_OpenConCam/content.md

 I don't know about you, but I care a lot about my work.
 I am a scientist doing research in the area of computational biology, especially spatial proteomics.
-At the end of my degree (that was in biology), I wasn't able to imagine anything else I could do other than research.
+At the end of my degree (in biology), I wasn't able to imagine anything else I could do other than research.
 I never intended to do the kind of research I am doing now, but I wanted to understand the world around me.
-What has fascinated me since the beginning in my work is the method of scientific investigation, a method to observe, define hypothesis, test them and, eventually understand any aspect of our world we want to learn about.
+What has fascinated me since the beginning in my work is the method of scientific investigation, a method to observe, define hypotheses, test them and, eventually understand any aspect of our world we want to learn about.

 What are some of the features that make this scientific investigation